CryptoSys PKI Toolkit Manual

 long _stdcall OCSP_ReadResponse(char *szOutput, long nOutChars, const char *szResponseFile, const char *szIssuerCert, const char *szExtensions, long nOptions);

-Long: If successful, the return value is the number of characters in the output string; otherwise it returns a negative error code.
+If successful, the return value is the number of characters in or required for the output string; otherwise it returns a negative error code.

 .NET Equivalent